notpresident35/awesome-learn-gamedev/README.md

 These resources made my career possible.
 I hope they are just as helpful for you!

-Disclaimer: I’m a technical artist and gameplay programmer, so most of my role-specific resources are geared towards the art and tech disciplines.
+Disclaimer: I'm a technical artist and gameplay programmer, so most of my role-specific resources are geared towards the art and tech disciplines.
 However, there should be something for _most_ disciplines, particularly in general materials and other curated lists.

 🟪 Purple Resources are “most useful” links.
-These include highly influential courses/books, resources I’ve personally found invaluable, and other entire mega-lists.
+These include highly influential courses/books, resources I've personally found invaluable, and other entire mega-lists.

 <br />